brettadler/softwaretesting/docs/ai_instructions/openai.md

 [https://developers.openai.com/codex/cloud/code-review](https://developers.openai.com/codex/cloud/code-review)

 ## Create AGENTS.md
-Create a AGENTS.md file to inform Codex how to navigate your codebase, which commands to run for testing, and how best to adhere to your project's standard practices.
+Create an AGENTS.md file to inform Codex how to navigate your codebase, which commands to run for testing, and how best to adhere to your project's standard practices.
 Like human developers, Codex agents perform best when provided with configured dev environments, reliable testing setups, and clear documentation.

 ### Template for AGENTS.md